wp-plugins/wp-old-post-date-remover/readme.txt

 Install the WP Old Post Date Remover plugin, activate it, and pick the length of days you'd like to show the dates on your posts.

 Please rate the plugin, and don't be afraid of the donate button!
-You can email me at ben.meredith@gmail.com with any questions.
+I am active in the support forums if you need assistance.

 == Installation ==